michaelpapadopoulos11/Networking-CCNA-Labs-Completed/README.md

 # Completed CCNA 200‑301 Networking Labs

 This repo contains my completed CCNA 200‑301 Networking labs and was built using Cisco Packet Tracer Version 9.0.
 Each day includes the completed Packet Tracer file, a topology screenshot as well as some general notes I took based on the lab work.
-These labs are mostly based on Jeremy’s IT Lab learning path and represent my ongoing progress toward building practical networking skills.
+These labs are based on Jeremy’s IT Lab learning path and represent my ongoing progress toward building practical networking skills.

 ---